-The following is a general description of the types of objectives toward which different levels of courses are geared:
+The following is a general description of the different levels of courses and their objectives:

-- College Prep: Courses at this level provide students with the opportunity for a degree of analysis, reading, discussion, critical thinking and independent study at grade level. - Honors: Courses at this level provide students with the opportunity for considerable intellectual challenge, particularly in the areas of conceptual and analytical reasoning, research and independent study above grade level.

-• Advanced Placement: The objectives of these courses are similar to those of college level courses in the same subjects, with comparable expectations for achievement, including a significant amount of independent work.
+- College Prep: Courses at this level provide students with the opportunity for a degree of analysis, reading, discussion, critical thinking and independent study at grade level. - Honors: Courses at this level provide students with the opportunity for considerable intellectual challenge, particularly in the areas of conceptual and analytical reasoning, research and independent study above grade level. - Advanced Placement: The objectives of these courses are similar to those of college level courses in the same subjects, with comparable expectations for achievement, including a significant amount of independent work.

-As stated in the policy, the purpose of issuing grades is to communicate to students, parents, colleges and other institutions of higher learning, prospective employers, scholarship committees, etc., the achievement level of the student.
-We use a cumulative grading system, which is a system for calculating a student's grade in a class that counts each new assessment at its assigned weight in cumulative fashion throughout the whole school year.
+The purpose of issuing grades is to communicate a student's achievement level to students, parents, colleges and other institutions of higher learning, prospective employers, scholarship committees, etc. We use a cumulative grading system, which calculates a student's grade by counting each new assessment at its assigned weight in cumulative fashion throughout whole school year.
 Students know exactly where they stand for their grade at all times.
-Students and parents can access information on student progress at any time through our online Infinite Campus portal.
+Students and parents can accessinformation on student progress at any time through our online Infinite Campus portal.